ULL-ESIT-GRADOII-TFG/ghedsh/README.md

 Following the philosophy of Github Education, you can use this application to managing your own organization as a classroom where you can make assignments to your students using repository strategies.

+##Installing GHEDSH

+You can download the gem **ghdesh** from rubygem.

+``gem install ghdesh``

+To run the app you need to call the binary file "ghedsh" in your command line after install it.

-##First step: Oauth requirements.
+###First step: Oauth requirements.

 Ir order to run this program, you need to make an **Access token** from Github with create and edit scope.
 When you run the program, it asks you the access token to identify yourself with no need to use your user and password.

 [Link to create a new personal access token](https://github.com/settings/tokens/new?description=ghedsh)

 You need to tick all options, unless admin:gpg_key scopes.

-##Running the program in your computer

-To start using the program, put "rake bash" or "rake" in your command line in the main folder of this program.
-You can invoke the binary file using the command *ghedsh*.

-##Using the gem
-Instead of download the program from the repository, you can download the gem **ghdesh** from rubygem.

-``gem install ghdesh``

-To run the app you need to call the binary file "ghedsh" in your command line after install it.

 ###ghedsh executable options